marctorsoc/lingua-quest/README.md

     - ca -> es
 - Finish filter once new data with movies / books is added
 - Add ability to add stories from Google Drive
-- Add a counter for clean sheets, and congrat the user
-- Allow select multiple stories to delete, and disselect by tapping again.
-But if multiple invalidate edit button.
 - Add refreshControl to refresh stories by pulling down in LibraryOutput
 - Add modal to select what data to reset, and what data to load
-- Search how to center text in Picker and PickerOptions
-- Add ability to backup data to filesystem
 - Use react-native-paper
 - Change fonts VScode like in Bootcamp
 - Add tests